petedejoy/documentation/v2/clickstream/destinations/lytics.md

 See the image below - you can check back in on the status of your project by going to the `Data` tab at the top.

 ![lytics4](../../../images/lytics4.png)

+### Additional Features

+* `Stream` - Allows you to organize your data in Lytics.
+This is only necessary when you are tracking multiple websites